gravitational/teleport/rfd/0011-database-access.md

 Database service runs inside the customer private network and proxies database client connections received from the Teleport proxy to the target database.
-It is also responsible for protocol parsing of supported databases and authorizing requests coming from the proxy (i.e. granting/denying access to particular databases/database users).
+It is also responsible for parsing of supported database protocols and authorizing requests coming from the proxy (i.e. granting/denying access to particular databases/database users).